 At the time of each patient intake, we will decide if the individual requires medical detox based on their drug of choice and frequency of use.
 Not every patient will need detox, but most do.
 During the medical detox process, each patient is given a medical assessment or physical by a licensed medical physician to gauge their current state of health.
 In addition to a detailed physical including family history of medical conditions and addiction, a behavioral and social assessment is done.

-Personalized Medical Detox Plan
+Personalized Medical Detox Plan in Texas

 Based on the initial recommendations of your physician and therapist or psychiatrist, a supervised medical detox plan will be created just for you.
 Our team will take you through the steps of medical detox, so you know what to expect from treatment.
 All health risks are explained about the particular drug and the withdrawal symptoms you may experience.
 Your decision to complete detox as you strive for a full recovery is a big step, and we congratulate you.
 We also want to make sure this step gets you started toward recovery on the right foot, so we are committed to working one-on-one with each of our patients during this phase of treatment.